xyproto/autoimport/README.md

 Given source code, class names can be found in available `.jar` files, and import statements can be generated, for Java and for Kotlin.

+This currently only works for OpenJDK 8, not OpenJDK 11 and beyond.

 Includes the `autoimport` utility for looking up packages, given the start of a class name.

 Example use: